Slideshow-digital/slideshow-documentation/docs/documentation/configuration/file_storage.md

 ## USB Flash Drive as a source for copying or temporary playback

-Slideshow can detect when you plug-in USB Flash Drive into your Android device (into USB host port) and depending on setting Action on Flash drive insert one of the following things can happen:
+Slideshow can detect when you plug in USB Flash Drive into your Android device (into USB host port) and depending on the setting `Action on Flash drive insert` one of the following things can happen:

 - **Do nothing** – Slideshow will "ignore" the flash drive and continue playing media files from internal memory.
 - **Copy files from Flash drive** – Slideshow will pause the current playlist and copy all files from the flash drive into internal memory, overwriting files with the same name.